 - Webinar: Orthopedics Landscape 2019

 - FAQ: Outpatient Joint Replacement—Managing the Transition and Positioning for Growth

-Ryota Terada, director, a member of Sg2’s Intelligence team, contributes to the development and delivery of orthopedics and spine offerings.
+About the author.
+Ryota Terada, a member of Sg2’s Intelligence team, contributes to the development and delivery of orthopedics and spine offerings.
 He also contributes to the annual development of Sg2’s Impact of Change® forecast and other analytical tools, webinars and publications.